 7 Saul struck the Amalekites, from Havilah as you go to Shur, that is before Egypt.
 8 He took Agag the king of the Amalekites alive and utterly destroyed all the people with the edge of the sword.
 9 But Saul and the people spared Agag, and the best of the sheep, of the cattle, and of the fat calves, and the lambs, and all that was good, and were not willing to utterly destroy them, but everything that was vile and worthless, that, they utterly destroyed.

 Samuel Denounces Saul

-12 Samuel rose early to meet Saul in the morning; and Samuel was told, saying, “Saul came to Carmel, and he set up a monument for himself, and turned, and passed on, and went down to Gilgal.”
+12 Samuel rose early to meet Saul in the morning, and Samuel was told, “Saul came to Carmel, and he set up a monument for himself and turned, and continued on, and went down to Gilgal.”

-14 Samuel said, “Then what does this bleating of the sheep in my ears, and the lowing of the cattle which I hear mean?”
+14 Samuel said, “Then what is the meaning of this sheep bleating in my ears and cattle lowing that I am hearing?”

 16 Then Samuel said to Saul, “Stay, and I will tell you what the Lord said to me last night.”